moezabdelkefi/holbertonschool-simple_shell/README.md

 ## Examples:

-Here are shown some examples of the usage of the Shell:
+### Here are shown some examples of the usage of the Shell:

-.ls

 $ ls